deep5050/knowledge-dump/onie-rocker.md

 }
 ```

+Explanation:
+- The script generates QEMU commands based on the provided configuration.
+- It specifies CPU, RAM, disk, telnet port, and the number of TAP interfaces for the guest OS.
-Here TAP is used to create the virtual interfaces for the guest OS
+- TAP interfaces are used to create virtual interfaces for the guest OS.

-> This command is tested on qemu version 2.11.1
+> Note: This command has been tested on QEMU version 2.11.1.

+You can run the script to generate the QEMU command for simulating a QEMU device as a switch with the specified configuration.